 In Years 5 and 6, children will continue to develop their skills in planning, drafting and reviewing what they have written.
 Children learn to identify the audience for and purpose of their writing.
 They will be expected to use grammar appropriately.
 In non-fiction writing, children will use headings, bullet points and other ways to organise their writing.
 They will be expected to describe settings, characters and to use dialogue in their stories.

-At the end of primary school, every child will sit a Grammar, Punctuation and Spelling test (often called the GPS test or SPaG test).
-Having a good understanding of grammar is helpful for children’s writing, allowing them build words into sentences that communicate exactly what they want to say.
+Having a good understanding of grammar is essential for children’s writing, allowing them build words into sentences that communicate exactly what they want to say.
 At St. Joseph's, grammar and punctuation is taught discretely before being applied in context during the daily English lesson.

 Below you can find a useful glossary of grammatical terms used in school:

 All children have the opportunity to write every day, however we know that some children may need more support in this than others.
 To help children who may need more support or who are on the SEN register we may:

 - offer modified reading and/or writing books to support